Gabies/MyLoop/README.md

 * Camera Screen
    * user can take a photo of a path/scenery
 * Profile Screen
-   * user can view past and favorited trails
-   * user can view photos taken
+   * user can view profile information
    * health profile (includes calories burnt, total length traveled)
+* Favorites Screen
+   * user can view a list of all his/her favorite trails
+* Scenery Screen
+   * user can view a gallery of photos taken

 ### 3. Navigation